cap-js-community/event-queue/docs/transaction-handling/index.md

 ## Transaction Handling

-The handling of a transaction for an event is determined by the event configuration, particularly the parameter `commitOnEventLevel`.
-When this parameter is enabled, a new transaction is initiated with each call of `processEvent` and committed or rolled back based on various factors, which are described later.
-However, if `commitOnEventLevel` is false, the whole selected chunk (the size depends on the event configuration) uses the same transaction.
+The handling of a transaction for an event is determined by the event configuration, particularly the parameter `transactionMode`.
+This parameter influences heavily if transactions passed to the `processEvent` method is committed or rolled back after processing.
+Other factors which are described later are also influencing if transaction is committed or rolled back.

 The event queue provides two types of transactions: transactions made for database read access and transactions made for read/write access.
 This is realized in such a way that every read transaction is rolled back at the end of processing,